Constructor-io/constructorio-netcore/README.md

 Full API documentation is available on [Github Pages](https://constructor-io.github.io/constructorio-netcore/)

+# Requirements

+Requesting results from your .NET based back-end can be useful in order to control result rendering logic on your server, or augment/hydrate results with data from another system.
+However, a back-end integration has additional requirements compared to a front-end integration.
+Please review the [Additional Information For Backend Integrations](https://github.com/Constructor-io/constructorio-netcore/wiki/Additional-Information-for-Backend-Integrations) article within the wiki for more detail.

 # Installation

 1. Follow the directions at [Nuget](https://www.nuget.org/packages/constructor.io/) to add the package to your project.